Subscribe to Design Weekly e-News

 “The organization is really helping students find their own place at [the School],” says Nicole Bronola, a third-year master’s architecture student and the group’s outreach chair.
 “It’s inclusive, and it encourages students to push forward and bring their best.”

-Originally from Barcelona, Marta Llor, PWIA’s professional development chair, and a second-year master’s architecture student, has always been interested in the field, which she first pursued as an undergrad at Parsons School of Design in New York City.
+Originally from Barcelona, Marta Llor, PWID’s professional development chair, and a second-year master’s architecture student, has always been interested in the field, which she first pursued as an undergrad at Parsons School of Design in New York City.

 “I think that representation matters a lot,” Llor says.
-“I was lucky to grow up in a time where I could see women being architects, and at the core of what we do [with PWIA] is bringing women forward and encouraging other people to step up and be the leaders they want to be in this diverse world.”
+“I was lucky to grow up in a time where I could see women being architects, and at the core of what we do [with PWID] is bringing women forward and encouraging other people to step up and be the leaders they want to be in this diverse world.”

-Trubiano, a leader in architecture for many years, and a “champion” for PWIA, as the students often say, notes how impressed she has been that those who make up the group intuitively understand the gender disparities within the field, and want to make a difference.
+Trubiano, a leader in architecture for many years, and a “champion” for PWID, as the students often say, notes how impressed she has been that those who make up the group intuitively understand the gender disparities within the field, and want to make a difference.

 “There’s an initial fear that they’ll be at school in a comfortable and safe environment, but they know that the profession they are about to walk into is a little bit less than safe,” Trubiano explains.
 “They have such a thirst and desire to be able to share and be in a community trying to work through these questions.”